History of Nintendo: GameCube

-The GameCube was released in September 2001 in Japan, November 2001 in North America, and May 2002 in Europe.
+The GameCube was released in 2001 in Japan and North America, and 2002 in Europe.
 The system had a strong launch—Nintendo said it was stronger than those of the PS2 and Xbox—but sales in succeeding months were lower than expected.
-This was partially due to the system's small early library; this included Luigi's Mansion, which was seen as an underwhelming launch title.
+This was partially due to the system's small early library.
 The GameCube also did not have a built-in DVD player, while the PS2 did; the Panasonic Q edition of the GameCube, which does have one, only ever released in Japan.